FlavScents AInsights Entry for para-Anisyl Nitrile (CAS: 874-90-8)

 2. Sensory Profile

-- Odor and Flavor Descriptors: para-Anisyl nitrile is characterized by a sweet, floral aroma with hints of almond and anise.
-It is often described as having a moderate intensity with good diffusion properties.
+- Odor and Flavor Descriptors: para-Anisyl nitrile is characterized by a sweet, floral odor with nuances of almond and anise.
+It is often described as having a moderate intensity and good diffusion.

-- Typical Sensory Role: It is primarily used as an impact note in fragrance compositions, providing a sweet, floral character that can enhance the overall bouquet.
+- Typical Sensory Role: It serves as an impact note in fragrance compositions, providing a sweet and floral character that can enhance the overall bouquet.

 Citation hooks: FlavScents; peer-reviewed sensory literature